laurenchen0631/English-Learning/GRE/Vocab/Princeton/Set 5.md

 	1. [O] *sententious*
 	1. *unaffected*

-9. Many senior faculty members who were accustomed to being addressed in a more *collegial* and **egalitarian manner were alienated** by the _____ tone of the new department chair`s introductory remarks.
+9. Many senior faculty members who were accustomed to being addressed in a more *collegial* and **egalitarian manner were alienated** by the _____ tone of the new department chair's introductory remarks.
 	1. *ignominious*
 	1. imperious
 	1. peremptory